Bilbao, Basque Country, Spain

 Our first stop on Saturday morning was the Guggenheim museum.
 The museum was designed by Frank Gehry, and is a definitive part of the Bilbao cityscape now.
 We explored the museum, though I have to admit I found the architecture the most intriguing part.
 The exhibits are of modern art, and some were more abstract than others.

 We took pictures of the puppy outside the museum (43 foot flower sculpture).
 Then we continued into the city to find lunch and gelato.
 After refueling, we explored Casco Viejo as a group.
-We attended a Catholic mass in the evening that was given in a mix of euskara and Spanish, and then we joined the streets for Carnaval.
+In the evening, we attended a Catholic mass that was given in a mix of Euskara and Spanish, and then we joined the streets for Carnaval.

 People were wearing elaborate costumes and playing loud music as they roamed the streets.
 We made our way to the river again, were some carnival rides had been set up.
 We bought cotton candy (which began to melt in the humidity) and other carnival foods.
 On our way home, we stopped for sandwiches at a café.
 Finally, we made our way home.